abhinavs/abhinavs.github.io/_posts/2015-05-05-the-country-of-the-blind.md

 tags: [Story, Philosophy]
 comments: true
 ---
-As a kid, I have read a few stories which have stayed in my mind and thoughts for years now.
+As a kid I read a few stories which have stayed in my mind and thoughts for years now.
 This post is about one of them which I read in my English text-book - "The Country of the Blind".
 I don't remember the exact class I read it in, but even during those days, it made me think about evolution and as a society, how hard it is to accept something which is different from our own established notion of correctness.
 This is how I remember the story:
 <br/>
 <br/>
 <i>In a valley near Ecuador, a small tribe of people is cut-off from rest of the world by an earthquake which has blocked the only passage from outside world to the valley.
 This isolated tribe, though prosperous and self-sufficient, suffers an epidemic and everybody looses their vision.
 Children also start to take birth blind.
 Over time society adapts itself to life without sight and concept of sight and vision is lost.